jheyman/blog/pages/QtOnRaspberryPi/index.md

 	[on Host PC] wget https://raw.githubusercontent.com/riscv/riscv-poky/priv-1.10/scripts/sysroot-relativelinks.py
 	[on Host PC] chmod +x sysroot-relativelinks.py
 	[on Host PC] ./sysroot-relativelinks.py sysroot

+While we are there, install a specific version of gdb on the Host, supporting Arm architecture AND python scripting in gdb (which the raspberry/tools version does not).
+This workaround is explained well [here](https://jeanleflambeur.wordpress.com/2014/09/28/remote-debugging-on-the-raspberry-pi-from-qtcreator/):

+	sudo apt-get install gdb-multiarch

 Proceed to download Qt